liberland/docs/blockchain/for-citizens/referendum.md

-# Technical Guide: How to Vote in a Referendum
+# How to Vote in a Referendum

 ## Overview